newtheatre/history-project/README.md

 All photographs and image assets are stored using the [theatre's SmugMug](https://photos.newtheatre.org.uk/).

 Other binary assets are stored under `assets/` using [Git LFS](https://git-lfs.github.com/).
 This separates these large files from the main repository.
 If you do not have LFS set up on your machine please do not attempt to commit assets as this would bloat the repository.

-## Repo Mirror

-This repo is mirrored here: http://git.wjdp.uk/wjdp/history-project.
-It's kept up to date by Will's pushes so may be a little behind.

 ## Special Thanks